OguzhanUmutlu/explorio/README.md

 5. Optionally select a seed
 6. Press Create World
 7. Click your world in the world list
-8. Viola!
+8. Voilà!
 You're in the game

 ## How to connect to a server?